…San Jose used to be a small town…

-“Of course you do,” mother replied incredulously.
+“Of course you do,” mother replied humorously.
 “But you know, Jason, there is something I’ve been meaning to ask you,” she said as she folded the newspaper.
 “Now maybe I should have noticed this sooner, but lately I’ve been wondering if you might be feeling a little envious about Kathy going off to college because you didn’t have the same opportunity.”

-“I’m happy for Kathy, and I’m very proud of her.
-She worked for it, she deserves it, and we all know she’s the brains of the family.”
+“I’m happy for Kathy, and I’m very proud of her,” he said with sudden sincerity.
+“She worked for it, she deserves it, and we all know she’s the brains of the family.”

-“You didn’t deny me anything,” Jason reassured.
+“No, you didn’t deny me anything,” Jason reassured.

 “Well, neither of us went to college, and we did all right, so I guess we never thought about it when you were growing up.
 You were a happy kid.”

-“Then when Kathy started going to school, all her teachers raved about her, how she was a good student and college material, and so it went.
+“And me telling you all to watch for traffic,” mother recalled.
+“But when Kathy started going to school, all her teachers raved about her, how she was a good student and college material, and so it went.
 It didn’t occur to me until lately that she got the support and some of the breaks that you didn’t get, and that wasn’t fair to you.”

-“See?
-Progress,” mother reminded as she looked back at the newspaper.
-Jason got up to leave, looked around the kitchen for one last thing to eat, and grabbed a plum from a bowl of fruit.
-“So which one of Christine’s nephews is playing today, Eric?”
+Jason smiled in agreement, then got up from the table.
+“Ought to be a good game,” he said as he looked around the kitchen for one last thing to eat.
+He grabbed a plum from a bowl of fruit.

 “Well have fun.”